 Extending our network

 If your property isn't fronted by a water pipeline, you may be eligible to apply to extend our network.
-To find out more, get in touch with us.
+See more information about our New Developer Works Agreement.

 If you would like to disconnect from our services, please call us on 1300 659 961.